pcraster/pcraster/documentation/pcraster_project/install.rst

 Supported platforms are Linux, macOS and Windows.

-First download and install |miniconda|.
+We recommend to download and install |miniconda|.
 The user guide and short reference on conda can be found |minicondadoc|.
 After install you can check which Python versions are supported by PCRaster:

 .. code-block:: bash